 Ms. Florczynski is an executive with over thirty years of experience in the banking/financial sector.
 She served as the Chief Executive Officer of Bayview Credit Union in Saint John, NB from 2006 to 2015.
-She was recognized as one of the Top 50 CEO's in Atlantic Canada in 2015.
-Ms. Florczynski retired to Kelowna with her husband in 2016.
-Ms. Florczynski is a member and has a designation of the Institute of Corporate Directors of Canada.
+She was recognized as one of the Top 50 CEOs in Atlantic Canada in 2015.
+Ms. Florczynski is a Chartered Professional Accountant; an Associate of the Credit Union Institute of Canada (ACUIC); has received her designation from the Credit Union Director Achievement (CUDA) program; and is a member and has a designation from the Institute of Corporate Directors (ICD) of Canada.